canvasxyz/canvas-docs/docs/about.md

 This allows applications to read from the data layers they are built on, which in turn makes it possible to build fully-featured modular applications.

-### Scalability

-The first version of the Canvas protocol supports JavaScript as an execution language, and SQLite as a database.

-However, the protocol is designed to be modular.
-It's possible to switch out the default database for replicated, streaming, or deterministic databases without any changes in schema.